"All the world's a stage, and all the men and women merely players." - William Shakespeare

 chance to influence them is over.

-that sound bleak?
+Does that sound bleak?
 It doesn't have to be.
 It's possible to rewrite the script to change your parenting.
-Why not revamp your role, so you can live
+Why not revamp your role, so you can

 Instead, use the latest research on how to actually create change.
-That means you reprogram your subconscious, and give yourself a new script for how you
+That means that you reprogram your subconscious, and give yourself a new script for

 - How do you handle the situation?

 - How do you feel?